 Here’s more detail on how it happens …

 Stem cells that live in your dog’s bone marrow produce a specialized white blood cell called a B cell.
 B cells produce antibodies that identify anything that shouldn’t be in your dog’s body … like viruses, parasites or allergens.
 There are 5 different classes of antibodies in your dog’s body .. immunoglobulins known as IgA, IgB, IgC, IgD and IgE.
 It’s the IgE antibodies that identify allergens.

 When an allergen (the trigger) enters your dog’s body, the IgE antibodies alert the immune system to get rid of it.
 At the same time, those IgE antibodies attach to mast cells.
 Mast cells in the connective tissues help regulate the immune system.
 They contain chemicals like histamines that fight allergens.
 When allergens enter the body, mast cells release histamines to kill them.

 That might sound good … but unfortunately, histamines cause redness and inflammation, itching, sneezing and irritation.

 Types of Allergies and Symptoms

 Allergies can come from something in your dog’s diet or something in her environment.
 Both have similar symptoms.
-You can usually remove a certain food from your dog’s diet … you can’t do much to get rid of environmental triggers.
+You can usually remove a certain food from your dog’s diet … but you can’t do much to get rid of most environmental triggers.
 Some of the most common triggers in dogs are tree, grass and weed pollens, mold and dust.

 Environmental allergies in dogs are usually seasonal.
 Dogs may get very itchy in the spring and fall, with fewer symptoms during winter or summer months.
 Your dog will usually start to display symptoms between 1 and 3 years old.